-Direct-to-lung (DL or DTL) vaping is a different practice entirely.
+Direct-Lung (DL or DTL) vaping is a different practice entirely.
 Instead of a two-stage, mouth-then-lungs process, you inhale in a single step right down into your lungs.
 This is a lot less like smoking, but it helps you get the best performance out of many of the tanks on the market today.

-DTL inhales are easy to perform, but many vapers end up coughing when they first try it.
+DL inhales are easy to perform, but many vapers end up coughing when they first try it.
 You simply take a big inhale from your device and pull it straight down into your lungs with the same breath.
-I generally continue my draw a second after releasing the bottom to ensure all of the vapour goes down into my lungs.
+I generally continue my draw a second after releasing the button to ensure all of the vapour goes down into my lungs.
 This works better with a very open airflow and usually on higher power (wattage) settings.

 - Bigger clouds